hesamdavarpanah/Find-location-and-range-of-IP/README.md

 1. Clone this repository to your local machine.
 2. Make sure you have Python installed.
 3. Install the required packages by running `pip install -r requirements.txt` in your terminal.
+4. Create a files directory and put the [IP2LOCATION-LITE-ASN.CSV](https://lite.ip2location.com/database-asn?lang=en_US) on this.
-4. Run the script by typing `python main.py` in your terminal.
+5. Run the script by typing `python main.py` in your terminal.
 6. The script will output the location and range of the given IP address on MongoDB.

 ## Technologies Used